Muhammad Ali and Identity Development

 The specific tactic they chose in this punishment was first to draft him into the army.
 When Ali predictably refused to enlist, stating that “No Viet Cong ever called me nigger,” he was stripped of his title and put on trial for draft evasion, prosecuted as a draft dodger.

 Everything Ali did, and the way everyone experienced him was in the context of the volcanic political landscape of the times.
 The war being perpetrated by the United States against the people of Vietnam was a war of genocide.
-The Black Liberation Movement in the United States, six years after the U.S. government assassinated Martin Luther King, was in the midst of the vicious COINTELpro which was the FBI’s program to eliminate the Black Panther Party — it was in the face of these basic, defining elements of the times which Ali performed his art work.
+The Black Liberation Movement in the United States, four years after the U.S. government assassinated Martin Luther King, was in the midst of the vicious COINTELpro, the FBI’s program to eliminate the Black Panther Party — it was in the face of these basic, defining elements of the times which Ali performed his artwork.
 Ali-Quarry II was viewed as a political event by many people preparing to watch at that time.